 The Dissertation Defense Examination is an oral examination taken as defense of the written dissertation.

-The College of Engineering and Computer Science requires that all dissertation defense announcements are approved by the student's advisor and posted on the college's website at least two weeks before the defense date and on the College of Graduate Studies Events Calendar.
+The College of Engineering and Computer Science requires that all dissertation defense announcements be approved by the student's adviser and posted on the college's website and on the College of Graduate Studies Events Calendar at least two weeks before the defense date.

 Students in the Civil Engineering PhD program pay a $16 equipment fee each semester that they are enrolled.
 Part-time students pay $8 per semester.